 Joel: Thank you, we do plan to go back to the RV this summer, so hopefully, it's not too hot.

 Phil: Head for the cool forest, you'll be fine.

 Kim: Well that wraps up this episode on the USA Where Nomads Go.
 We have released this episode to celebrate the guide.
 But you may be interested in an earlier episode that we focused on the states.

 Speaker 10: You know music fans, they probably heard of Nashville and Memphis, but Clarksdale, Mississippi is somewhere that's really important for blues music.
-It's where you go to these hole in the wall blues clubs.
+It's where you go to these holes in the wall blues clubs.
 It's where all this music history has come from and it's somewhere that you really have to go out of your way to visit.
-It is a bit of a drive from Memphis, and definitely requires a car.
+It is a bit of a drive from Memphis and definitely requires a car.
 But it's very well worth the trip.

 Phil: You can find the latest episode of the World Nomad Podcast through all those popular podcast apps and players.
 But the easiest way is just to go to WorldNomads.com/podcast.

 Kim: If you know someone who loves traveling as much as you do, please tell them about us.
 We'd appreciate any likes and shares and social love that you want to give us.
 Now next week, a really exciting episode.
-In fact we're hitting the road and chatting to-
+In fact, we're hitting the road and chatting to-

 Phil: I'm so excited about this.
 The co-founder of Lonely Planet, Tony Wheeler.

 Announcer: The World Nomads Podcast, explore your boundaries.